 AGE IN CHAMPIONSHIP RACES.
 RUNS THAT SEASON BEFORE G1 attempt.
 R,F,U,P or B last time out?
 WHICH SIRES?
 1st or 2nd last time out?

-Apart from Nichols Canyon in 2017, there were 38 other letter runners, honourable mentions for Missed Approach U 2nd at 33s in the four miler and Minella Rocco (U) 2nd 18/1 in GC.
+Apart from Nichols Canyon in 2017, there were 38 other letter runners, mentions for Missed Approach U 2nd at 33s in the four miler and Minella Rocco (U) 2nd 18/1 in GC.
 In 2016 there were 49 other LLTs, Long House Hall (U) second in the Coral Cup, Djakadam (F) 2nd in the GC and Savello (P) 4th in Grand Annual.
-In 2015 there were 33 other 'letter' horses, two placed.
-The 2015 Festival was a good year for horse P or U last time.
+In 2015 there were 33 'letter' horses.
+It was a good year for horse P or U last time.
 4 winners, Rivage D'Or (P) 16s, Uxizandre (U)16s, The Package (P) 9s, Wicklow Brave (P) 25s.
-In 2014, 37 other 'letters' ran, all unplaced.
-In 2013 apart from Carrickboy, one placed from 29 others Our Mick U placed in JLT Handicap.
-29 non paying others.
-In 2012 Darlan (F) was second in the Supreme Novices, Glam Gerry (U) and Exmoor Ranger (F) both placed in handicap chases at 33s.
-26 others did not pay any other type of return.
-Balthazar King had an O against his name as 'carried out' last time.
-Going to forgive that as its not his fault and unlikely to be as traumatised as by a BD.

-Rathvinden, Missed Aproach, Ballyalton, Black Hercules and Darlan the only five to gain a return in a Festival novice event the race after the 'letter' since 2011.
+Ravenhill, Champ, Rathvinden, Missed Aproach, Ballyalton, Black Hercules and Darlan the only ones to gain a return in a Festival novice event the race after the 'letter' since 2011.
 We are ignoring Labaik on official advice.
 If he had refused for a third time in Ireland, he wouldn't have been here.

-Robert Hall RTE Racing DRF Sunday says about Aspire Tower 'you don't want to be going to Cheltenham on the back of a fall.'
+Robert Hall on his final day at RTE Racing DRF Sunday 2020 said about Aspire Tower 'you don't want to be going to Cheltenham on the back of a fall.'
 Shrewd to the end.

-William Henry P, Nicholls Canyon, Wicklow Brave and then Pause for Clause U in the Conditional Jockeys 2010, Illnamar U in '92 are the last horses to have won a Festival hurdle with a letter as last form entry.
+William Henry P, Nicholls Canyon F, Wicklow Brave P and then Pause for Clause U in the Conditional Jockeys 2010, Illnamar U in '92 are the last horses to have won a Festival hurdle with a letter as last form entry.

 1. Milan 2.
 Fleminsfirth 3.
 Yeats 4.
 Stowaway 5.
 Presenting 6.
 Oscar.